olivblvck/CT-Logs/README.md

 ---
 ## Performance Optimizations
-- WHOIS rewritten to use native system `whois` command via `subprocess`, massively improving speed
-- stdout/stderr from WHOIS are suppressed using `contextlib.redirect_stdout` and `subprocess.DEVNULL`
 - Permutation checks are limited (max 30), and WHOIS is only called for domains flagged as suspicious
 - Uses in-memory caches (`TTLCache` and `lru_cache`) to prevent redundant DNS and WHOIS queries
-- Debug prints show which permutations were generated and checked (e.g. `[DEBUG]` Permutation: `xxx.com` (`base: yyy.com`))
+- Semaphore Limits: 30 concurrent DNS Twister API calls, 10 parallel processing workers
 - Domains with missing WHOIS creation date are marked with `-1` and excluded from age-based scoring
 - Analysis script deduplicates rows to avoid skewing results from repeated entries
 ---

 ##  False Positives & Limitations

-- Domains like `*.amazonaws.com` or `*.cloudfront.net` often appear similar to brand names but are legitimate infrastructure domains.
+- Domains like `s3-eu-west-1.amazonaws.com` often appear similar to brand names but are legitimate infrastructure domains.
 - WHOIS data may be unavailable or rate-limited.
 - CT logs include a large number of benign domains; filtering is heuristic-based and not perfect.